 In other words, if you believe Walt Anderson, then almost all of the Patriots balls were found to be in a range that demonstrates non-tampering.
 Not the opposite.

 From what I’ve seen about variability in measurements, I’m not comfortable chalking up 0.2-0.3 PSI on two balls to “tampering” factors outside of gauge reliability, transcription error, or some other subtle natural effect (i,e. additional water) that we aren’t accounting for.
-[EDIT: As you can see in the time projections in the next post, variance is clearly an issue here with both teams balls.]
+This hunch is confirmed when analyzing the data in greater detail.
 Heck, the sample size of this experiment is really 1, because we’d need to test balls at halftime for a handful of games to see if there are readings that also fall just outside the range predicted by Ideal Gas Law or if that is indeed abnormal, even by a small amount.
 (That’s where you’d publish a p-value, FYI.)

 For instance, the Colts 3rd ball measures 12.95.
 Exponent believes this is a transcription error because it would be the only instance of the Non Logo Gauge measuring higher than the Logo Gauge.
 Simply introducing this kind of measurement variability essentially puts every Patriot football measured within the expected norm.